Tuition-Free Online Colleges in Mississippi 2026

 However, the Higher Education Legislative Plan (HELP) Grant provides full tuition coverage for qualified residents who meet income and academic requirements.
 When paired with FAFSA-based federal grants and institutional scholarships, many eligible students complete online programs with little to no out-of-pocket tuition.

-How To Get Free or Low-Cost Tuition in Mississippi
+How To Get Free Tuition in Mississippi

 HELP Grant (Higher Education Legislative Plan)